elijahamaro1/Parsing-Python/README.md

 (successfully received my outputs in my terminal)

 SoloProject3.py is the location of the code used to receive the requested outputs by the lab

+run "pip install requests" if needed in terminal